Akxsh20/Akxsh20/README.md

 - 👋 Hi, I’m @Akxsh20
 - 👀 I’m interested in Programming,Exploring  New Technologies
-- 🌱 I’m currently learning Python and trying to master it and move upto the Advance level
+- 🌱 I’m currently learning Flutter for cross platform development and trying to master it and move upto the Advance level
 - 💞️ I’m looking to collaborate on literally anything related to programming or tech
 - 📫 How to reach me : you can send me an email at : akash.kbarik1@gmail.com